Pokkiri

+The film was officially announced in July 2006, in addition to the official title.
+Principal photography commenced the same month.
+It was predominantly shot in Chennai, and wrapped by late-November.
+The film has music composed by Mani Sharma, cinematography handled by Nirav Shah and editing by Kola Bhaskar.

-The film was released theatrically on 12 January 2007 and received generally positive reviews with praise for its action sequences, screenplay and score.
-It became a commercial success, running for more than 200 days at the Tamil Nadu box office.
-Six years later, it was dubbed in Hindi as Wanted Baghi and it was also dubbed in Odia as Wanted Police.
+Pokkiri was released theatrically on 12 January 2007 and received positive reviews with praise for Vijay's performance, action sequences and music.
+It became a huge commercial success, running for more than 200 days at the box office.
+Six years later, it was dubbed in Hindi as Wanted Baaghi and was also dubbed in Odia as Wanted Police, as well as Malayalam under the same title as the Tamil version.
+Vijay's Pokkiri was re-released multiple times in Kerala.
+A re-mastered version in 4K was re-released worldwide in theatres on 21 June 2024.